-There will be one (1) quiz worth 50 points given at the start of the second session of this section which will have a 45 minute time limit to complete.
+There will be one (1) quiz worth 50 points given during the second session of this section which will have a 45 minute time limit for completion.
 The questions will be derived from information covered in the first session of this section and will be taken from the text, lecture and/or handouts.
 The format of the questions will be multiple choice, true/false and fill-in the blank type.
 Questions related to information covered after the quiz will appear on the final examination.
 The grading is described in the COURSE INFORMATION AND OBJECTIVES.